google/fchan-go/writeup/writeup.md

   garbage collector will be able to clean up used segments when (and only when) all threads no longer hold a reference to them.

+We note that a downside of this design is that inactive threads that hold such a handle can cause space leaks by holding onto references to long-dead segments.

 Users interact with a channel by first creating an initial value, and later cloning that value and others derived from it using `NewHandle`.